ptjahjadi/Fusion-ART-Model/Code/README.md

     model.autoLearn(J)
 ```
+name_onehotlist, group_onehotlist, university_2d and research_interest_2d are numerical vectors that have undergone pre-processing depending on the methods as mentioned above.

 There are two types of query retrievals to test the model.
 The first test involves retrieving the full data
 of a professor, given their name as an input (query by name).